winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

 #### (4) Create an effective log indexing scheme

 Log indexing has a big impact on how optimally you can search through your log data.
 Building an index takes CPU time and disk space as well.
-Therefore, indexing decisions are quite important (Do we plan to index large amounts of data?, What is the precision to be used for numeric fields?, Should we index stemmed tokens in String fields etc.).
+Therefore, indexing decisions are quite important (Do we plan to index large amounts of data?, What is the precision to be used for numeric fields?, Should we index stemmed String tokens etc.).

-You may need to consider following facts in tuning your indexing throughput:
+You may need to consider following facts in tuning your indexing throughput.

-- **Better to refresh indices at larger intervals** - When you index a new log file, new information might not be immediately available for search as it takes some time to create the index.
-Therefore, you would be able improve your indexing throughput by refreshing indices at larger intervals.
+- **Better to refresh indices at larger time intervals** - When you index a new log file, new information might not be immediately available for search as it takes some time to create the index.
+Therefore, you would be able improve your indexing throughput by refreshing indices at larger time intervals.
 This is achieved by preventing index refreshes while there is ongoing indexing activity and by reducing the cost of merging indices etc.

     But on the other hand, longer the interval, the time taken for the new information to be available for search would increase.